kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 selector is static and typically will use labels that determine which nodes may have resources available.

-To gather information about the current state of resource availability, the scheduler creates a PodScheduling object.
+To gather information about the current state of resource availability and to trigger allocation of a claim, the scheduler creates a PodScheduling object.
 That object is owned by the pod and will either get deleted by the scheduler when it is done with pod scheduling or through the garbage collector.
 In the PodScheduling object, the scheduler posts